-Peer review is a process of pre-approval or review of a publication by one's professional peers.
+Peer review is a process of pre-approval or review by one's professional peers.
 These are existing experts in a given field who evaluate potential publications and assess the quality of the writing and research and may suggest changes to the original work before it is deemed fit for publication or presentation.